Gman-Superfly/AKIRA/architecture_theoretical/COMPUTATIONAL_COMPLEXITY_ANALYSIS.md

 │                                                                         │
 │  ═══════════════════════════════════════════════════════════════════  │
 │                                                                         │
-│  ORIGINAL SBM (7 bands) — THE PROBLEM:                                 │
+│  ORIGINAL SBM (7 bands), THE PROBLEM:                                  │
 │  ──────────────────────────────────────                                 │
 │  • d/7 = 512/7 = 73 → NOT divisible by 8 ✗                          │
 │  • Padding needed: 73 → 80 (round up to multiple of 8)              │